the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 You have learned how to organize your code and how to test it!
 Let's recap the last chapters:

 * React
+  * PropTypes let you define type checks for components
   * Jest allows you to write snapshot tests for your components
   * Enzyme allows you to write unit tests for your components
 * ES6